haydendonald/blackmagic-atem-nodered/README.md

 - Check if the output type works correctly [Minor]
 - When a transition position is being sent and a message is sent to the atem it causes a disconnect due to a reply not occuring [Major]
 - Unknown connection state (flag) 0x06 [Minor].
 This may be a "atem full" error
+- When the same program/preview input is sent the atem rejects the connection [Major]

 ## Supported commands
 - Aux Source